National Reconciliation Week 2022 Events

-Every year workplaces, schools, early learning services, community groups, reconciliation groups, and people right across the country host a whole range of events.
+This year workplaces, schools, early learning services, community groups, reconciliation groups, and people right across the country hosted a whole range of activities.

-You can also add your own event to this calendar.
+You can still add your own event to this calendar.

 Please note: the events posted below are not the responsibility of Reconciliation Australia.
 If you have any questions regarding an event, please contact the organisers.